Employer Insights

 NOTE: OFLA "leave" in this case = hours "normally" worked – actual hours worked.

-Employees can also be transferred to recuperate from critical illness if:
+Employees can also be transferred to recuperate from a critical illness if:

 • The transfer is short-term